StimOMatic/StimOMatic/matlab/psychophysics-example/INSTALL.md

 ## Install instructions: ##

+### 1) Python

-1. The Python TCP Server is in `python/tcpServerMmap/tcpServerMmap.py`
+The Python TCP Server is in `python/tcpServerMmap/tcpServerMmap.py`

 The default for the shared file is set as `c:/temp/varstoreNew.dat`.
 The default TCP Port used is 9999.

-Change this as required.
+Change these settings as required.

 Then run `tcpServerMmap.py`.
-It should say 'Press any key to start...".
-Press any key and it should say "Ready to receive data...".
+It should say `Press any key to start...`.
+Press any key and it should say `Ready to receive data...`.

-This completes the python part.
+This completes the Python part.
 Press `Ctrl-C` to close the program properly.

+### 2) Matlab

-2. In the Matlab running on the display system (psychophysics toolbox), execute `setpath_win.m` to initialize all paths.
+In the Matlab running on the display system (psychophysics toolbox), execute `setpath_win.m` to initialize all paths.
 Modify `experimentScenes1_testConditional.m` accordingly (paths in first few lines).

 This script will display stimuli conditional on the power of ongoing oscillations.
 Also, it will send TTLs to the acqusition